RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 $799 = 47 * 17$

-However, even with this, you may not find a result which is a square.
+However, even with this, you may not find easily a result which is a square.
 So Kraitchik tried to find several numbers whose squares are a product of prime powers.
 These are easier to find.
 Once you find several of them, you then combine them by multiplication to find a combination which is a square.

 $N = 63787$